 I was disappointed that the US Supreme court did that via telephone.
 Not so much because it was the telephone, but it’s harder to do it that way.
 The justices’ experience might’ve been better on camera because if you’ll watch the Texas Supreme Court oral arguments, they were peppering questions back and forth like they would have been doing in the courtroom versus the, “It’s your turn for your two questions.”
 I was reading appellate Twitter.
 Everybody thought it worked.
 Maybe I was excited it was live.
 Maybe it worked, but I kept saying, “I was waiting on the call from John Roberts.”
 I was hoping to get a call to say, “Can you tell me how this works?”
 He would ask even if we would run the production behind the scenes.
 We’ve been happy to.
 Maybe someday we can get them convinced to do it via video.
-I’m happy we went that way and I’m happy our courts have done that way.
-They are happy as well.
+I’m happy we went that way and I’m happy our courts have gone that way.
+And I think they are happy as well.

 All the reviews I’ve heard have been overwhelmingly positive for the way that every level of the Texas Court system has done it.
 I haven’t heard anyone complain about being on video versus something else.

 That does take us through to the next level.
 We don’t know exactly how long we’re going to be in the situation we’re in.
-Even though things were starting to open up, they’re not going to reopen suddenly everything’s going to go back to the way it was.
+Even though things are starting to open up, they’re not going to reopen suddenly and everything’s going to go back to the way it was.
 We were talking a little about how we are going to handle jury trials.
 The Travis County Civil and Family Courts issued a new order saying there won’t be any in-person live jury trials until at least August.
 This is hot off the presses.
 I’m seeing in lawyer discussion groups I’m in, this question is being asked every day.
 What are the rumblings that you hear at OCA about how or when we can expect jury trials to continue?

 This is the hardest thing.
 It’s what’s consuming me every day.
 They issued guidance allowing courts to resume in-person proceedings on June 1st.
-They can only do that if they can do it remotely.
+They can only do that if they can’t do it remotely.
 We’re still going to try to continue remote.
 They have to have a plan for how they’re going to keep people safe in the courtroom.
 We’ve given them guidance on what that looks like.
 We’ve still said no jury trials until further guidance.
-We’re working hard to get to them guidance.
+We’re working hard to get them guidance.
 It’s tricky because to get to a jury of twelve, let’s set aside the trial and do the right deliberation point.
-To get there, we’ve got to summon in probably maybe 100 people, which mean 100 people coming together generally in one spot, which we’ve got to have 6 feet of distancing.
+To get there, we’ve got to summon in probably maybe 100 people, which means 100 people coming together generally in one spot, which we’ve got to have 6 feet of distancing.

 We’ve got to have other precautions in place.
 Are we going to go to the coliseum or wherever, the community college?
-Where are we going to do that out?
+Where are we going to do that?
 Many courts don’t have rooms large enough to do that.
 When we get to voir dire, how are we going to do that?
 How are we going to fit even 40 people in a room?
-Not to say if someone has better math than me, they can correct me.
+Not to say, if someone has better math than me, they can correct me.
 For twelve people if they’re standing on the wall, it takes 306 square feet.
 Forty is going to take somewhere around 1,000 to 1,200 square feet.
 How does that affect you as a lawyer when you’re picking a jury?
 You can’t see the people in the back.
 They’re disengaged.
-It’s the challenges of doing this are significant.
-You go to the say, “Let’s think about doing some of this online.”
+The challenges of doing this are significant.
+You go to say, “Let’s think about doing some of this online.”
 You hear from others saying, “I can’t possibly do voir dire online.
 I’m used to taking them in the courtroom.
 How is this possibly going to work?”

 There are a lot of unanswered questions.
 We’ve convened a group of about 30 practitioners, judges, clerks representing all portions of the Bar to help me and be an advisory group to us.
 I spent the last two hours on a Zoom call with them talking through it.
-We got through summons qualification and voir dire.
+We got through summons, qualification and voir dire.
 That’s it.
-We didn’t get to the trial.
+We didn’t get to trial.
 We didn’t even get through those.
 We raised a bunch of issues.
 I have said and I’ll continue to say we will see jury trials this summer.
 I don’t know what that’ll look like.
 I don’t know if that’ll be some mixture of online, in person or reduced jury sizes where parties would agree.
 Even looking at whether or not we look at reducing peremptory challenges by agreement so that the jury voir dire sizes can be smaller.
 We’ve got a lot of issues.

-We hope to get some guidance out to the courts in the next couple of weeks so they can start summiting jurors if they wanted to earlier sometime in June or July.
+We hope to get some guidance out to the courts in the next couple of weeks so they can start summoning jurors if they wanted to earlier sometime in June or July.
 It is a difficult nut to crack.
 Even though we spent weeks working on the other in person, everything else seems easy now compared to this.
 At the end of the day, it’s not about being able to do it.
 It’s also being able to keep the jurors who come in safe as well as everybody else that’s there.
 Even more importantly, letting them feel like we’re keeping them safe because people are not going to show up if they don’t think we’re keeping them safe.
 We’ve got to take steps to be able to reassure them of that.
 That’s what we’re trying to put together and get in place.
 We’ll see.
 Stay tuned for more on that.
 We’re certainly working our hardest to get something up and operational.

 The other issue with that we were talking is the mail is slower now.
 Whereas it might have taken 3 to 6 weeks before, now we’re talking probably 6 to 8 weeks.
 Here’s a stat for you, Texas courts every day bring in 325,000 people per day to a court building.
-If you have the municipal courts through the appellate courts, that is our asset-based upon real numbers from several courthouses.
+If you have the municipal courts through the appellate courts, that is our estimate, based upon real numbers from several courthouses.
 That’s 1% of the population coming in every day.
 We don’t have a choice but to get it right.
-We believe we are the government entity in the country that compels most people to come together.
+We believe we are the government entity in the country that compels the most people to come together.

 We want to get a jury trial started as quickly as possible, but it’s got to be right.
 The Chief Justice has been clear about that.
 Presiding Judge Keller has been clear about that.
 Everybody has been clear about that all along the way.
 We’ve had conversations with the governor’s office, they’re certainly supportive.
-Quite frankly, I’ve said if all the state courts in the country get this wrong, and 3.3 million people show up at a courthouse, which would be the estimates for the country of how many people show up.
-We will set the whole country back.
+Quite frankly, I’ve said if all the state courts in the country get this wrong, and 3.3 million people show up at a courthouse, which would be the estimates for the country of how many people show up, we will set the whole country back.
 We’ll have a second wave because the courts did it wrong.
 The pressure’s on and we’re doing our best to try to get it right.

 We would love nothing more than to start jury trials back on June 1st.
 The way that we did them before and letting every court do that.
 To some degree, we have to get them up quickly because criminal defendants in jail have a right to a jury trial and they’ve been sitting there now for a couple of months without it.
 We’ve got to get it going, but at the same time, the bigger issue is we’ve got to get it right.
-Anyone can google a story from in Ohio where the judge tried to have what we believe is probably one of the first, if not the first jury trial to start back during a pandemic.
+Anyone can Google a story from in Ohio where the judge tried to have what we believe is probably one of the first, if not the first, jury trial to start back during a pandemic.
 It was a complete disaster.

 While they were picking the jury, the defendant fell over and passed out.
 They decided he might have Coronavirus and now, has exposed everyone in the room.
-The chief said on a meeting with the local administrative district judges, the confidence and the judiciary and the rule of law are at stake.
+The chief said on a meeting with the local administrative district judges, the confidence in the judiciary and the rule of law are at stake.
 We have to get this right.
 We can’t do that where we say we’re going to start back and then it’s a complete disaster.
 No one will ever show up if we do that.
 We’re going to take our time.
 We’re going to get it right, and then we’re going to have jury trials when that happens.